 - €+ Carvi Beach Hotel (a very popular hotel just next to Praia Dona Ana)

-- € Sensations Guesthouse (one of the best-rated amazing value accommodations).
+- € Sensations Guesthouse (one of the best-rated great value accommodations).

 These are just a few examples and the price ratings are based on standard room prices in the shoulder season.
 Keep in mind also that prices can differ a lot depending on the season when you travel, room types, etc. Also, some hotels and accommodations have a minimum number of nights requirement, which might also differ depending on the season.

-TIP: Using the map below, you can also see which accommodations are available for your group size and travel dates.
+TIP: Using the map below, you can also search for the best deals for accommodations in and near Lagos.
+Simply insert your travel dates and group size and you can see what’s available.
 Check it out!

 So, this is our guide to some of the best places to see and things to do in Lagos.